will-moss/isaiah/README.md

 You can update your `isaiah` executable by running the install script once again, or by performing the steps to build it manually once again.
 Both procedures will take care of overwriting any existing executable.

+> For Docker deployments, just pull the latest image and recreate your container / stack.

 ## Multi-node deployment